22 Top-Rated Beaches in California

 Centerville Beach is nine miles long and surrounded by high cliffs.
 Except for a parking area, there are no facilities at the beach.
 Instead of lawn chairs and umbrellas, visitors will see driftwood strewn across the shore.

 This beach is very animal-friendly, with both dogs and horses allowed.
 Besides horseback riding, other things to do include picnics, beach bonfires, beachcombing, bird-watching, and whale watching.
-Visitors will enjoy breathing in the invigorating ocean air and taking a scenic walk along the beach.

 At this exposed, unsheltered section of the Pacific coastline, the ocean is cold, the waves are enormous, and the current is strong.
 There are no lifeguards, and it is not advisable to enter the water.
+Most visitors enjoy simply taking walks along the beach and breathing in the invigorating ocean air.